 (A) All applicants for an overweight or over dimension vehicle movement on the turnpike shall be submitted on a form prescribed by the commission.
 The permit application shall be available from the office of the commission, on the commission's website at www.ohioturnpike.org or at the toll plazas operated by the commission.

-(1) To be complete, a permit application shall contain all of the information the commission determines necessary to properly administer the permit process.
+(1) To be complete, a permit application for a "single trip" permit shall contain all of the information the commission determines necessary to properly administer the permit process.

 (2) The permit application shall provide an accurate and complete description of the vehicle and load to be moved and proposed locations of entrance on to the turnpike and exit off the turnpike.
 The information shall include all physical dimensions.
 Overweight applications shall also include axle weights and spacing, and the gross vehicle weight.
 Inaccurate or otherwise incomplete applications may result in a delay or denial of the issuance of the permit.